A beginner’s guide to investing

 Get started

 The final piece of the puzzle is choosing your first investment.
 The rule of thumb is to invest in what you know, so a good starting point is researching companies or industries that you’re genuinely interested in, or that are close to your heart.
-CommSec Pocket gives you access to an exclusive selection of ETFS to choose from –which include some of the biggest Australian companies on the ASX, to global players and emerging markets around the world.
+CommSec Pocket gives you access to an exclusive selection of ETFs to choose from –which include some of the biggest Australian companies on the ASX, to global players and emerging markets around the world.
 Plus, you can start investing from as little as $50 and grow your portfolio over time.

 Investing is not a one-and-done exercise.
 It takes commitment and patience but arming yourself with the right tools and knowledge can take you one giant step closer to achieving your financial goals.

-What are secular trends?
+What are the long-term investment trends?

 What are secular investing trends, and the biggest secular trends impacting sharemarkets today.